Davidjohnwilson/davidjohnwilson.github.io/developer.md

 ## <i class="fa fa-laptop"></i> Background

+I am currently working at [Facebook](http://www.facebook.com/careers) in Menlo Park as a Business Intelligence Engineer.
+I work on the People Insights team, supporting the HR team and leadership.
+My role currently involves a range of data responsibilities including building pipelines, creating dashboards, productionalizing ML models, and educating stakeholders on understanding data.

-I am currently working in San Francisco at [GuideSpark](http://www.guidespark.com), originally being hired as part of the [Silicon Valley Internship Programme](http://www.siliconvalleyinternship.com/).
-I joined as a Software Engineer and have since been promoted to a Data Engineer role, followed by a Data Scientist position.
+Previously I worked at [GuideSpark](http://www.guidespark.com) (originally being hired as part of the [Silicon Valley Internship Programme](http://www.siliconvalleyinternship.com/)).
+I joined as a Software Engineer and was promoted to a Data Engineer role, followed by a Data Scientist position.

 This page details my skills and experience, and will be kept up to date with any side-projects I am working on.